Back to Developer Log

 Behind the Scenes: Building the Seoul Trash Map

-The first challenge was acquiring accurate geolocation data.
 Our DBA team scraped and normalized data from public Seoul City APIs.
-Since public APIs can often be disorganized, we utilized a custom JSON parsing pipeline to extract latitude, longitude, and specific district regulations for each bin.
+Since public government APIs can often be disorganized or outdated, we utilized a custom JSON parsing pipeline to extract latitude, longitude, and specific district regulations for each bin.
+We curated a highly representative dataset covering major subway stations and tourist hotspots like Hongdae, Itaewon, and Gangnam to give users the most reliable drop-off points.

 2. The User Interface (UI/UX Center)

-Since the primary target is foreigners visiting or living in Seoul, our strategy team ensured all data points, from "Recyclable" to "General Waste," were perfectly translated into English, allowing tourists to avoid local fines and dispose of trash responsibly.
+Since the primary target audience is foreigners visiting or living in Seoul, our strategy team ensured all data points were flawlessly localized.
+Everything from "Recyclable Plastics" to "General Waste" is perfectly translated into English, allowing tourists to avoid local fines and dispose of their trash responsibly without confusion.

-This project was a pure collaboration between our Frontend Core and DBA models.
+This project was a pure, seamless collaboration between our Frontend Core and AI DBA models.

 0